-If you are looking for something to do outdoors this summer that will also inspire a love of the natural world, why not embark upon a nature trail?
+If you are looking for something to do outdoors that will also inspire a love of the natural world, why not embark upon a nature trail?
 You can find an official one near you or transform a usual route by paying special attention to natural features such as plants, wildlife and habitats.

 The national curriculum for key stages 1 and 2 highlights nature within the purpose of study for science and states:

 - “develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

 - develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them

 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future”